Commedia dell'arte: Companies

 A troupe often consisted of ten performers of familiar masked and unmasked types, and included women.
 The companies would employ carpenters, props masters, servants, nurses, and prompters, all of whom would travel with the company.
-They would travel in large carts laden with supplies necessary for their nomadic style of performance, enabling them to move from place to place without having to worry about the difficulties of relocation.
+They would travel in large carts laden with supplies necessary for their nomadic style of performance, enabling them to move from place to place relatively easily.
 This nomadic nature, although influenced by persecution, was also largely due in part to the troupes requiring new (and paying) audiences.
 They would take advantage of public fairs and celebrations, most often in wealthier towns where financial success was more probable.
-Companies would also find themselves summoned by high-ranking officials, who would offer patronage in return for performing in their land for a certain amount of time.
-Companies in fact preferred to not stay in any one place too long, mostly out of a fear of the act becoming "stale".
-They would move on to the next location while their popularity was still active, ensuring the towns and people were sad to see them leave, and would be more probably to either invite them back or pay to watch performances again should the troupe ever return.
-Prices were dependent on the troupe's decision, which could vary depending on the wealth of the location, the length of stay, and the regulations governments had in place for dramatic performances.
+Companies would also find themselves summoned by high-ranking officials, who would offer patronage in return for performing on their land for a certain length of time.
+Companies in fact preferred not to stay in any one place too long, mostly out of a fear of the act becoming "stale".
+They would move on to the next location while still in popular demand, ensuring towns were sad to see them leave, and thus likely to invite them back or enthusiastically welcome their return.
+Prices were set by the troupes themselves, and varied depending on the wealth of the location, the length of stay, and the regulations a local government had in place for dramatic performances.